San Francisco Rhinoplasty (Nose Surgery)

 What to Expect After Rhinoplasty Surgery in San Francisco, CA

 After the surgery, in order to reduce the swelling around your nose, you will be propped up in a bed with a couple of pillows.
-At this time, you will immediately notice that it will be difficult to breathe through your nose.
+At this time, you will notice that it will be difficult to breathe through your nose at the beginning of the recovery stage.*

 For several days after your Rhinoplasty surgery in San Francisco, you may experience some pain and discomfort, which can be controlled with the use of a mild pain reliever.*